March 27, 2020 4 min read

 Managing Stress & Anxiety

-• Hypothetical worries about the current health crisis might include thinking about worst-case scenarios (what we might call catastrophising).
+• Hypothetical worries might include thinking about worst-case scenarios (what we might call catastrophising) for example, losing your job or needing to buy a new car.

 Worry isn’t just in our heads.
 When it becomes excessive we feel it as anxiety in our bodies too.
 Physical symptoms of worry and anxiety include: